How to see your Counselor

 - The counselor welcomes the opportunity to talk things over with any student, parent, or teacher.

 - Counseling services at Sun Valley Middle provide students with opportunities to break down academic and social barriers.

 Counseling and Student Services

 Definition: We focus on the individual student.
 We help him or her to discover the way to overcome obstacles that may hinder school success.
-We work in the classrooms with guidance lessons, small group work as well as providing individual counseling.
-Counselors work to promote success in school, decision-making and problem solving skills, career awareness, cooperation and collaboration between school and home.
-The school guidance program is sensitive to the issues facing middle school students and their families and attempts to help balance the demands for academic, career and social competencies.
+We work in the classrooms with guidance lessons, we work with small groups, and we provide individual counseling.
+Counselors work to promote success in school, decision-making and problem-solving skills, career awareness, cooperation, and collaboration between school and home.
+The school guidance program is sensitive to the issues facing middle school students and their families and attempts to help balance the demands for academic, career, and social competencies.
 There are four components that provide structure to a comprehensive school guidance program: guidance curriculum, responsive services, individual planning, and system support.

 - Parents--learn about their child’s abilities and progress in school; ...become aware of attitudes and behavioral changes of their child; ...understand the school counseling program and procedures.

-- School Staff--understand the student’s individual needs, behavior, and ability; ...develop communications through parents and/or student conferences; ...supports a team effort to address student needs.
+- School Staff--understand the student’s individual needs, behavior, and ability; ...develop communications through parents and/or student conferences; ... support a team effort to address student needs.

 - Duke Tip Identification/Nomination